adibfarrasy/second-brain/1 Inbox/Event Storming.md

 #todo

 can I do this in Agriaku?
+FORGET ABOUT IT LOL YOU RESIGNED